 How do we create sustainable communities?
 What are the challenges involved?
 How have communities overcome these challenges?

-To answer these questions we will look at the basic features of group life, with a particular focus on the conditions that produce human cooperation.
-We'll consider the different types of human community and what fosters stability and change within complex social and ecological systems.
+To answer these questions we will look at four types of community: a city, a suburb, a rural community and a small island nation.
+We will discuss how the community is a complex social and natural system.
 Students will share narratives from their own cultural heritage that have helped people manage their lives together and respect ecological boundaries.

 We will then look in depth at Auckland City and discuss potential innovations such as wildlife corridors, sustainable transport systems and green buildings.
 We will showcase examples of overseas cities that have made major progress on sustainability issues and students will learn how to hold cross-sector discussions that allow all voices to be heard when making decisions about the future.

 Alongside the above, students will work in teams to design a game with a sustainability theme.
 We'll spend time investigating different styles of games, invite guest lectures who are experts in game design, and help you form groups with complementary skills.
 With some strategic thinking, imagination, and ideally one or two group members with a little artist flair, you should be able to come up with a game that teaches players something about sustainability challenges and/or solutions.
 All games are allowed - board games, card games, online games and real world games.
 On Thursday May 14th - save the date - we'll have a games evening where you will share and test your great works.

 The second half of the course will tackle two big sustainability issues: climate change and fisheries.
 What is the latest science on climate change?
 And, most importantly, what is needed to get us on track for 'only' 1.5 degrees of warming?
 We'll look at fisheries from a community perspective - who catches the fish?
 How can we, as citizens, ensure regulations that sustain the life in our oceans?

 Capabilities Developed in this Course

 |Capability 3:||Solution Seeking|